Sj1928/90nm-CMOS-Inverter-Schematic-DC-Analysis-and-Layout-in-Cadence/README.md

 **But Cadence Virtuoso provides Calculator tool which precisely calculates delay and various other parameters**
 ![propogation delay usimhg calculator](https://github.com/user-attachments/assets/4c06639c-cd64-49d0-9277-6790483a6526)

-// ### DC Parametric Analysis
-// This section explains the parametric DC analysis, where you evaluate different design parameters under various conditions.

 ## Layout
 Layout is the physical representation of a circuit on silicon.